A Kid for Two Farthings (film): Production

+Development

 Film rights to the novel were purchased by Carol Reed, who had made another film featuring a child protagonist, The Fallen Idol, a few years previously.
 After making The Man Between, Reed wanted to do something smaller scale.

 Finance came in part from the Woolf Brothers.
+The movie was one of four films the Woolfs financed for Korda via Lloyds bank, being worth more than £1 million (the others were Storm Over the Nile, Richard III and Summertime).

 The role of the six-year old went to Jonathan Ashmore.
 It was one of a number of British films around this time with a child protagonist.

-The New York Times called Diana Dors's casting "a surprise choice" because "she has made no films of consequence before and has usually been thought of as a kind of junior Marilyn Monroe."
+The New York Times called the casting of Diana Dors "a surprise choice" because "she has made no films of consequence before and has usually been thought of as a kind of junior Marilyn Monroe."

+Shooting

 Filming started in June 1954.
 It took place at the studio and on location at Petticoat Lane in London.
 It was Carol Reed's first movie in colour.

-Korda had just signed a deal with Romulus for them to distribute his movies.
-Kid for Two Farthings was the first.